TheHeat/squishMenu/README.md

 Setting fixed breakpoints in designs isn't always possible.
 Clients may be apt to add very long menu items and knacker up your beautiful design.

-By basing the menu state on _the actual conditions_ ie the width of the menu-items in use and the available space for them, we can hold off hiding or navigaetion items until we *really* need to.
+By basing the menu state on _the actual conditions_ ie the width of the menu-items in use and the available space for them, we can hold off hiding our navigation items until we *really* need to.

 I've included some basic styles to illustrate the point in the demo, and [there's a CodePen version you can play with too](http://codepen.io/TheHeat/pen/jEqqvW).